Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Choice of the Relaxation Range

 \subsection{An Example for the Estimation of an Excursion Set}

 We illustrate the method on the problem of estimating an excursion set~$\{x \in \XX, \, f(x) \leq 0 \}$.
-We consider the G10 optimization problem used by \cite{regis2014:_constrained}, and focus on the constraint $c_6 \leq 0$.
-Finding solutions satisfying the $c_6 \leq 0$ constraint using a GP model is difficult, probably because the values of $c_6$ are very bi-modal, as illustrated in Figure~\ref{fig:g10_type_problem}.
+We~consider the G10 optimization problem used by \cite{regis2014:_constrained}, and focus on the constraint $c_6 \leq 0$.
+Finding solutions satisfying the $c_6 \leq 0$ constraint using a GP model is difficult, probably because the values of $c_6$ are very bi-modal, as illustrated in \cref{fig:g10_type_problem}.
 However, \cite{feliot2017:_jogo} found that the difficulty could be overcome by performing an ad-hoc monotonic transformation $z\mapsto z^\alpha$, with $\alpha = 7$, on the constraint.

 The estimation of an excursion set $\left\{ f \leq 0 \right\}$ involves capturing precisely the behavior of $f$ around zero.
 Thus, we define a range of interest $Q = ( - t^{(0)}, \, t^{(0)} )$ centered on zero, with $t^{(0)}$ sufficiently small (note that there may be no data in $Q$).
-Then, we consider relaxation range candidates $\R^{(g)} = (-\infty, -t^{(g)}\,] \cup [\, t^{(g)}, +\infty)$ with a sequence of thresholds $t^{(0)} < \cdots < t^{(G)}=+\infty$, and we select $t^{(g)}$ by minimizing the LOO-tCRPS as described in the previous section.
+Then, we consider relaxation range candidates $\R^{(g)} = (-\infty, -t^{(g)}\,] \cup [\, t^{(g)}, +\infty)$ with a sequence of thresholds $t^{(0)} < \cdots < t^{(G - 1)}=+\infty$, and we select $t^{(g)}$ by minimizing the LOO-tCRPS as described in the previous section.

-In the case of the $c_6$ constraint and a small value for $t^{(0)}$ such that there is no data in $Q$, the results are presented in Figure~\ref{fig:g10_type_problem_slack}.
-The LOO-tCRPS chooses $t^{(g)}= t^{(0)}$, so the \reGP predictive distributions use only the information of being above or below zero.
-Moreover, observe that the corresponding transformation after relaxation bears resemblance to the transformation $z \mapsto z^\alpha$ proposed by \cite{feliot2017:_jogo}.
-If we apply the \reGP framework on the transformed function $c_6^\alpha$ (details omitted for brevity), we find that the LOO-tCRPS chooses a large $t^{(g)}$ such that the interpolation constraints are relaxed for a few observations only.
+\cref{app:levelset} presents numerical experiments on active learning of the set~$\{x \in \XX, \, c_6(x) \leq 0 \}$ with \reGP. \cref{fig:g10_type_problem_slack} illustrates the relaxation obtained using a value of~$t^{(0)}$ such that~$Q$ contains~$25\%$ of the observations of a design of size~$n = 300$ in the experiments presented in \cref{app:levelset}.
+Here, the LOO-tCRPS chooses $t^{(g)}= t^{(0)}$.
+Observe that the transformation after relaxation resembles the transformation $z \mapsto z^\alpha$ proposed by \cite{feliot2017:_jogo}. {Applying} the \reGP framework on the transformed function $c_6^\alpha$ (details omitted for brevity), we find that the LOO-tCRPS chooses a large~$t^{(g)}$ such that the interpolation constraints are relaxed for only a few observations.